top of page

 Scheduling is so easy when we're remote.

 One of the very best things about tele-health sessions is the flexibility we have with scheduling.
-If you need to meet early morning, during lunch, while kids are occupied, in the evening or on the weekend, it's all possible.
+If you need to meet early morning, during lunch, while kids are occupied, in the evening or on the weekend, that is far more possible with remote sessions.

-Not needing to dress, drive and park means you don't need to find a big window of opportunity for therapy.
-This makes it easier to meet when you'll have privacy!
+Not needing to dress, drive and park means you don't need to find a big window of opportunity for therapy; just those 50 minutes.
+This makes it easier to meet when you'll have privacy.

 Clients tell me that their favorite thing about remote sessions is that they don't have to work around other people's schedules so much.